Ryūnosuke Akutagawa: Influences

 Akutagawa's stories were influenced by his belief that the practice of literature should be universal and could bring together Western and Japanese cultures.
 The idea can be seen in the way that Akutagawa used existing works from a variety of cultures and time periods and either rewrites the story with modern sensibilities or creates new stories using ideas from multiple sources.
 Culture and the formation of a cultural identity is also a major theme in several of his works.
 In these stories, he explores the formation of cultural identity during periods in history where Japan was most open to outside influences.
 An example of this is his story Hōkyōnin no Shi ("The Death of a Disciple", 1918) which is set in the early missionary period.

 The portrayal of women in Akutagawa's stories was mainly shaped by the influence of three women who acted as his mother figures.
 Most significant was his biological mother Fuku, from whom he worried about inheriting her madness.
 Although Akutagawa was removed from Fuku eight months after his birth, he identified strongly with her and believed that, if at any moment he might go mad, life was meaningless.
 His aunt Fuki played the most prominent role in his upbringing, controlling much of Akutagawa's life as well as demanding much of his attention, especially as she grew older.
 The women who appear in Akutagawa's stories, much like his mother figures, were for the most part written as dominating, aggressive, deceitful, and selfish.
 Conversely, men were often represented as the victims of such women.

+Akutagawa found a lot of influence from China throughout his life as well.
+His favorite novels from when he was younger were Chinese epics like Journey to the West (西游记), and Water Margin (水浒传) which he later goes to see at various theaters during his trip, writing extensively about them in his travelogue.
+Akutagwa's narrative style being fragmentary and anecdotal displays in some part how he was influenced by the Chinese classics.
+His trip to China in 1921 influenced his works and worldview in ways which can be seen predominately in the growing disillusionment present in his later works.
+The way that his writing interacts with modernity and the classics shows that his writing influences spanned further than just Japan.